Anurag0804/Databricks-AI-Agent/README.md

 **AI-powered healthcare facility search and analytics platform for Ghana**

-Built by Virtue Foundation | Powered by Databricks
+Built by Anurag Ray Chaudhuri for Virtue Foundation | Powered by Databricks

 ---